msolli/proletarian/README.md

 Your handler function must itself handle the logic of dispatching the different job types to appropriate handler functions (see [examples/c/example_c](./examples/c/example_c) for an example of this).
 It's also useful to have system state available in this function.
-It should contain references to stateful objects and functions that you need for the job to do its work.
+It should close over references to stateful objects and functions that you need for the job to do its work.
 Examples of this could be things like database and other (Elasticsearch, Redis) connections, and runtime configuration.

 ```clojure
 (require '[proletarian.job :as job])